- Open Mouth Baggers

 - Electrical: 110 Volt / 1 Phase / 60 Cycle

-Bag heat sealing conveyors receive filled and unclosed open top bags or pouches in a vertical orientation.
-The bags are then moved through a heat sealer machine and then onto a turning conveyor for downstream palletizing.
+Heat sealer conveyors receive filled and unclosed open top bags or pouches in a vertical orientation.
+The bags are then moved through a heat sealing equipment and then onto a turning conveyor for downstream palletizing.
 These conveyors are available in a 12 inch belt width and at lengths of 8, 10, 12, 14, and 16 feet.

 5. Check Weighing Conveyors